schlatterbeck/pgapy/README.rst

   returns a sequence of numbers indicating the fitness of the gene given.
-  It gets the parameters ``p`` and ``pop`` that can be used to fetch allele values from the gene using the ``get_allele`` method, for more details refer to the PGAPack documentation.
+  It gets the parameters ``p`` and ``pop`` that can be used to fetch allele values from the gene using the ``get_allele`` method, for more details refer to the `PGAPack documentation`_.
 The number of evaluations returned by your function is defined with the constructor parameter ``num_eval``, the default for this parameter is 1.
 If your evaluation function does not return multiple evaluations (with the default